AparisiuDev/App-Futbol/README.md

-Quick small test for a football manager-esque type of gampeplay.
-Coding lasted for around 7h
+Quick small test for a football manager-esque type of gampeplay and collaborating for the firs time with a mate.

+Coding lasted for around ~5 hours